Skip to content

 Mom and teenager hugging in a park

 These are the kinds of immediate, overwhelming crises that survivors of domestic and sexual violence often face as they work to rebuild their lives.
-Kaya and Ava are courageous survivors who have lived these moments firsthand.
+When resources aren’t available, emergencies like these can put the safety and stability of survivors and their children at risk.

-The law directs the Colorado Department of Human Services (CDHS) to work with community-based advocacy organizations to distribute flexible financial assistance to survivors.
-Two CDHS teams, the Division of Economic and Workforce Support (DEWS) and the Domestic Violence Program (DVP), partnered to develop this new program, with the goal of quickly addressing the most urgent housing and safety needs of survivors and their families.
+Two CDHS teams, the Division of Economic and Workforce Support (DEWS) and the Domestic Violence Program (DVP), partnered with the community and counties to develop this new program, with the goal of quickly addressing the most urgent housing and safety needs of survivors and their families.

 Financial Support That Helps Survivors and Their Families be Safe and Stable

-For Kaya, the program came at exactly the right time.
+For Kaya, the DVP TANF Flex Funds came at exactly the right time.

 As a survivor of domestic violence, Kaya’s domestic violence advocate helped her apply for the DVP TANF Flex Funds as she was searching for safe and stable housing for herself and her 5-year-old son.
 When Kaya was 18, she moved out and was living with an abusive partner.
-For safety reasons, she and her 5-year old son went into a domestic violence shelter at a nearby community-based organization.
+For safety reasons, she and her son went into a domestic violence shelter at a nearby community-based organization.
 The advocate there helped her access DVP TANF Flex Funds, which covered the security deposit for her new apartment.
 “For the first time in my life, I finally feel safe, independent and confident,” Kaya shared.

 A Growing Impact Across Colorado